Kaavalan-Limited/docs/README.md

 <img src="https://kaavalanpublic.s3.eu-west-1.amazonaws.com/PicsforDocs/cached_icon.png" alt="CyberCheck360.com Cache" style="margin-right: 10px;"/>
 <p style="margin: 0;">This represents the result is from cache.</p>
 </div>

 `For example, if you search for an indicator on Monday at 10 AM, we will cache the response from OTX.
 For the next 7 days, until the following Monday at 9:59 AM, we will return the cached result for subsequent searches of the same indicator.
-This approach helps prevent overuse of your valuable API subscription.`<br/>
+This approach helps prevent overuse of your valuable API subscription.`

 11. Click on "Save and Enable"